dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 each specific issue because that permits the tagging to be very specific and this will help the ML state machine in Phase4 of this project to discern, learn about and predict outcomes for these various bucket types.

+Without induced swap contention on the VPS, there are no failed threads.
+So this regiression was ok, but to induce real life failures the swap will have to be squeezed.
+This testing will be deferred until later when the system is prepped for machine learning.